 e-book edition and access to the author's shed

-Audiobook, 1st edition cloth-bound hardback (including free UK delivery), ebook edition and access to the author's shed
+Audiobook, 1st edition cloth-bound hardback, ebook edition and access to the author's shed

-Signed & dedicated 1st edition cloth-bound hardback (including free UK delivery), audiobook, ebook edition and access to the author's shed
+Signed & dedicated 1st edition cloth-bound hardback, audiobook, ebook edition and access to the author's shed

-2 invites to the launch party at somewhere futuristic (tbc), 1st edition cloth-bound hardback (including free UK delivery), audiobook, ebook edition and access to the author's shed
+2 invites to the launch party at somewhere futuristic (tbc), 1st edition cloth-bound hardback, audiobook, ebook edition and access to the author's shed

-Everything up to & including the party level + two tickets for a tour with Robert of London’s most advanced contemporary houses.
+Everything up to & including the launch party level + ticket for a tour with Robert of London’s most advanced contemporary houses.
 Venues tbc (lunch included)

 Everything up to & including the party level + two tickets to lunch with Robert and three visionary women thinkers/entrepreneurs.
 Guests tbc.
 20 places only.